ANOTHER syndrome

 ANOTHER syndrome consists of alopecia, nail dystrophy, ophthalmic complications, thyroid dysfunction, hypohidrosis, ephelides and enteropathy, and respiratory tract infections.
-This is an Autosomal recessive variant of ectodermal dysplasia.
+It is an autosomal recessive variant of ectodermal dysplasia.

-Epidemiology and Pathogenesis
+Epidemiology and pathogenesis

-Ectodermal Dysplasia have a rare incidence estimated between 1/10,000- 1/100,000 births.
+Ectodermal dysplasia has a rare incidence estimated between 1/10,000 – 1/100,000 births.
 The most common subclass is HED, characterized by absence or significantly reduced exocrine glands.
 The mode of inheritance is usually X-linked recessive traits carried by a female carrier manifesting in males.
-Mutations in the EDA, EDAR, and EDARADD genes are known to cause HED, encoding for proteins critical during embryonic development of the ectoderm and mesoderm.
+Mutations in the EDA, EDAR, and EDARADD genes are known to cause HED, encoding for proteins critical during the embryonic development of the ectoderm and mesoderm.
 The gene EDA accounts for 95% of cases of HED.
 The genes EDAR and EDARADD are also known to cause rare autosomal dominant and recessive forms of HED, which ANOTHER syndrome falls under.
 This subclass of mutations accounts for 5% of HED.

 Pathology

 Lung biopsy often demonstrates multifocal bronchiectasis with areas of peribronchial fibrosis.